jisc-services/Public-Documentation/PublicationsRouter/api/API.md

     ]

 In this case there are 2 packages available (both representing the same content).
-One is in the "FilesAndJATS" format that the publisher originally provided to the router, and the other is in the "SimpleZip" format to which the router has converted the incoming package.
+One is in the "FilesAndJATS" format that the publisher originally provided to PubRouter, and the other is in the "SimpleZip" format to which PubRouter has converted the incoming package.

 See the documentation on [Packaging Formats](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/Packaging.md) to understand